-- 12.1 Broadcasters shall ensure that they schedule programme content appropriately taking into account, amongst other things: - a) the nature of the programme material. - b) the genre of the programme material. - c) the likely age range of the audience. - d) the nature of the broadcast service. - e) the particular programme and the time of day when children are likely to be watching or listening to programme material (including, in the case of radio, during school-run or holiday periods). - f) on television services, the use of the watershed (which operates after 21.00), where appropriate. - 12.2 Broadcasters shall ensure that they use prior warnings where programme material has the potential to offend or cause distress to audiences. - 12.3 Broadcasters shall ensure that they have due regard to the established audience expectations of a broadcasting service and/or a programme and to the consequences of any intentional departure from the usual nature of the service or content of the programme. - 12.4 Broadcasters shall ensure that in live programming they take timely corrective action where unplanned content is reasonably likely to have caused undue offence.
-Such action may be to acknowledge, clarify and/or apologise for such content. - 12.5 Broadcasters shall ensure that all audience information and guidance mechanisms are provided in a manner which is clearly audible for radio audiences and clearly visible and audible for television audiences. - 12.6 Broadcasters shall ensure that they promote on-air their audience information and guidance mechanisms.
+- 12.1 Broadcasters shall ensure that they schedule programme content appropriately taking into account, amongst other things: - a) the nature of the programme material. - b) the genre of the programme material. - c) the likely age range of the audience. - d) the nature of the broadcast service. - e) the particular programme and the time of day when children are likely to be watching or listening to programme material (including, in the case of radio, during school-run or holiday periods). - f) on television services, the use of the watershed (which operates after 21.00), where appropriate. - 12.2 Broadcasters shall ensure that they use prior warnings where it may be reasonably anticipated that programme material has the potential to offend or cause distress to audiences. - 12.3 Broadcasters shall ensure that they have due regard to the established audience expectations of a broadcasting service and/or a programme and to the consequences of any intentional departure from the usual nature of the service or content of the programme.

+- 12.4 Broadcasters shall ensure that in live programming they take timely corrective action where unplanned content is reasonably likely to have caused undue offence or harm.
+Such action may be to acknowledge, clarify and/or apologise for such content. - 12.5 Broadcasters shall ensure that all audience information (such as prior content warnings and descriptive classification systems) and guidance mechanisms (such as help line or support service contact details) are provided in a manner which is clearly audible for radio audiences and clearly visible and audible for television audiences. - 12.6 Broadcasters shall ensure that they promote on-air their audience information and guidance mechanisms.